Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Introduction

 \section{Introduction}

-Unstructured data such as video and text are becoming increasingly feasible to analyze due to automatic methods of analysis in the form of deep neural networks (DNNs).
-A common approach of analysis is to use a \emph{target DNN} to extract structured information into an \emph{induced schema} from this data.
-For example, object detection DNNs~\cite{ren2015faster} can be used to extract the list of object types and positions of a frame of video.
-This information can then be used to answer a range of queries, such as counting the number of cars per frame.
-However, state-of-the-art target DNNs can be prohibitively expensive to execute on large data volumes, executing as slow as 3 frames per second (fps), or 10$\times$ slower than real time~\cite{he2017mask}.
+Unstructured data, such as video and text, is becoming increasingly feasible to analyze due to deep neural networks (DNNs).
+A common approach is to use DNNs to extract structured information from these sources and use the structured data to answer queries.
+However, accurate DNNs can be prohibitively expensive to execute on large data volumes.
+For example, Mask R-CNN \cite{he2017mask} (an object detection DNN) can be used to extract object types and positions from frames of video, which can be used to answer queries such as counting the number of cars visible in a frame or finding frames with both a car and a bicycle.
+Unfortunately, Mask R-CNN executes as slow as 3 frames per second (fps), or 10$\times$ slower than real time.

-To reduce the cost of analysis over unstructured data, recent work has proposed \emph{query-specific proxy models} to approximate target DNNs.
-For example, low cost proxy models can be used for selecting unstructured data records matching predicates \cite{kang2017noscope, anderson2018predicate, hsieh2018focus, lu2018accelerating, kang2020approximate}, for aggregation queries~\cite{kang2019blazeit}, and for limit queries~\cite{kang2019blazeit}.
-For each query, a new proxy model is used to generate \emph{proxy scores} per data record, in which the goal is to approximate the result of executing the target DNN the data record for the particular query; these scores are subsequently used for query processing (e.g., \blazeit debiases proxy scores with the method of control variates~\cite{kang2019blazeit, hammersley1964general}).
+To reduce these costs, recent work has proposed \emph{query-specific proxy models} to approximate high-quality \emph{target labelers}.
+Low-cost proxy models can be used for selecting data records that match a predicate, aggregation queries, and limit queries \cite{kang2019blazeit, kang2017noscope, kang2020approximate, anderson2018predicate, hsieh2018focus, lu2018accelerating, bastani2020vaas}.
+For each query, a proxy model is trained to generate \emph{proxy scores} for data records, in which the goal is to approximate the result of executing the target labeler on that data record for the particular query.
+These scores are then used in various algorithms depending on query type.
+For example, \blazeit \cite{kang2019blazeit} will train a proxy model to (approximately) count the number of cars per frame of a video to answer the car counting query, and selection algorithms (e.g., \noscope \cite{kang2017noscope}, probabilistic predicates \cite{lu2018accelerating}, \supg \cite{kang2020approximate}, and Tahoma \cite{anderson2018predicate}) will train a separate proxy model to (approximately) filter frames with cars and bicycles for selecting such frames.